StrongFennecs/torch_cpp_demo/README.md

 ## torch cpp demo

-An example template repository to get you setup building c++ extensions in pytorch.
+An example template repository to get you setup building c++ extensions in pytorch, using pybind, pyprojects and cuda.

 ### requirements